-Novozymes Australia Pty Limited submitted an Application to FSANZ seeking to amend the Code to permit the use of the enzyme asparaginase sourced from A. oryzae expressing a gene encoding for asparaginase from A. oryzae.
+Novozymes Australia Pty Limited submitted an Application to FSANZ seeking to amend the Australia New Zealand Food Standards Code (the Code) to permit the use of the enzyme asparaginase sourced from Aspergillus oryzae expressing a gene encoding for asparaginase from A. oryzae.
 An amendment to the Table to clause 17 of Standard 1.3.3 - Processing Aids will be required to permit this enzyme from this microbial source organism for use in food manufacture.